 Whether it is to finish a jump stop in the paint, to elevate over your opponent for a pull-up jumper, or to battle in the trenches to grab a rebound, having the proper vertical jump technique is essential to developing you’re two-footed vertical and is a crucial step in improving your performance on the basketball court.

-Basketball players should take special note of how athletes in other sports such as volleyball execute the two-footed jump.
+Basketball players should note how athletes in other sports such as volleyball execute the two-footed jump when learning how to jump properly.

 Watching how these athletes elevate over the net to spike a ball is a great example of the fundamentals needed to improve your vertical in hoops and is a great way to add a tally to your stat sheet.